-The Capital Projects fund had an increase in fund balance of \$10.0 million.
+The Capital Projects fund had a decrease in fund balance of \$2.1 million.
 This is due primarily to the timing of when revenues are recorded from the issuance of long-term debt, and when the expenditures for the related projects are incurred.

-In the Town Outside Village fund there was an increase in the fund balance of \$1.9 million, primarily due an increase of \$1.8 million Building permit revenue.
+In the Town Outside Village fund there was an increase in the fund balance of \$.4 million, primarily due an increase of \$.2 million in departmental income.

-In the Water District fund, there was a slight increase in fund balance of \$.1 million due to a slight increase in Water Usage revenue.
+In the Water District fund, there was a decrease in fund balance of \$.3 million due to an increase in home and community services expenditure of \$.4 million